getlantern/lantern/README.markdown

 ```go
 func (self Object) Call(name string, argumentList ...interface{}) (Value, error)
 ```
-Call the method specified by the given name, using self as the this value.
+Call a method on the object.

 It is essentially equivalent to:

-    var method, _ := self.Get(name)
+    var method, _ := object.Get(name)
-    method.Call(self, argumentList...)
+    method.Call(object, argumentList...)

 An undefined value and an error will result if: